 Browsing the web can be a soulless experience.
 Algorithms, marketing and a quantity-over-quality attitude have devalued online content.
 A technical-first approach to websites hasn’t helped.
 Fast content, like fast food, threatens to push out content craft and tradition.

 Slow content is about both the process and the outputs.
 Taking some inspiration from the Slow Food movement, Slow Content values nurturing of content, the content recipes and the content nutrition.
-The Slow Content manifesto, to be officially launched at Utterly Content, is a call for an alternative future, where content is worth taking time over and the people who make it are properly valued.
+The Slow Content manifesto, launched at Utterly Content, is a call for an alternative future, where content is worth taking time over and the people who make it are properly valued.

 Dams and discos

-In lockdown, deprived of cultural opportunities and often with more time on their hands, people have turned to online content more than ever.
+In lockdown, deprived of cultural opportunities and often with more time on their hands, people turned to online content more than ever.
 Jarvis Cocker broadcasting his domestic disco, the National Theatre streaming plays and long reads for the slow, meandering commute from the bedroom to the kitchen table have something in common: they’re all online content as an end in itself.

 There are also factors beyond the pandemic that make slow content especially important for the world in the 21st century: political, social, economic and environmental issues won’t be fixed by fast content.
-We’re all publishers now, which is a both an opportunity and a responsibility.
+We’re all publishers now, which is both an opportunity and a responsibility.
 We need to think and act like publishers.